tgoe1907/tgoe-backend/README.md

 # Setup Production Environment
 ### Setup web server
 * Setup webserver to work with PHP 8.2
-** Use HTTPS only for public access to protect passwords and sensitive member information.
+	* Use HTTPS only for public access to protect passwords and sensitive member information.
-** Do not use built-in web-server of PHP.
+	* Do not use built-in web-server of PHP.
 It's only intended for development environments.
 Use something like Apache httpd or NGINX.
-** Set web root directory to "public" of the project.
+	* Set web root directory to "public" of the project.
 For security reasons, internet users must not be able to access any content outside this directory.
-** Modules needed: curl, openssl, intl, mbstring
+	* Modules needed: curl, openssl, intl, mbstring
-** Recommended settings:
+	* Recommended settings:
-*** Some background jobs (e.g. validations or big lists) need a lot of time to query APIs.
+		* Some background jobs (e.g. validations or big lists) need a lot of time to query APIs.
 This usually exceeds PHP's default for maximum execution time.
 It's highly recommended to set it to a bigger value e.g. 300 (seconds).
 * Checkout/export project from Git repository
 * Download dependencies
 	* Install composer.phar to project directory or other position in PHP's include path.
-	* Run 'php composer.phar update' (or composer-update.bat) to download dependencies to verndor directory.
+	* Run 'composer install' (or 'php composer.phar install' depending to your installation and OS) to download dependencies to vendor directory.
+* Create Code Igniter environment file
+	* Create '.env' file as a copy of '.env-template'
+	* Set CI_ENVIRONMENT = production
+	* Set app.baseURL to the base URL for the application (used to build absolute redirections URLs)
-* Create configuration file
+* Create TGÖ App configuration file 'tgoe-config.ini'
-** Create 'tgoe-config.ini' file and provide all needed values.
+	* Create 'tgoe-config.ini' file and provide all needed values.
 You can use 'tgoe-config.ini-template' as a template.
-** Make sure position is at a secure place, as it contains secret information as passwords.
+	* Make sure position is at a secure place, as it contains secret information as passwords.
-** It's recommended to choose position according to your OS's philosiphy for config files.
+	* It's recommended to choose position according to your OS's philosiphy for config files.
 Just make sure you add it to PHP's include path.

 # Setup Development Environment
 ### Setup and run project